simonmichael/hledger/hledger/hledger.m4.md

 - Two non-equity postings, in different commodities.
   Their order is significant: the cost will be added to the first of them.

-- Two postings to equity conversion accounts, next to one another, which balance the two non-equity postings exactly.
+- Two postings to equity conversion accounts, next to one another, which balance the two non-equity postings.
-  (Perhaps over-exactly, as this is currently not limited by display precision - see #2051.)
+  This balancing is checked to the same precision (number of decimal places) used in the conversion posting's amount.
   Equity conversion accounts are:

   - any accounts declared with account type `V`/`Conversion`, or their subaccounts